saharama/saharama.github.io/projects/cpp-game.md

   - C++
   - Object Oriented Programming
   - GitHub
 summary: My EE205 group developed an RPG using C++ and SFML graphics.
+We used the event-based library of SFML and object-oriented progamming techniques to make a fun game with various states and levels.
 ---
 <hr>

 My group of three used C++ and object-oriented techniques to make a Role-Playing Game (RPG).
 We implemented the SFML library for simple game graphics and audio.

 <img class="ui image" src="{{ site.baseurl }}/images/cpp/cpp-title.png">